pubsy/readable/README.md

 - https://schema.org/Person

 ### Supported link/operation relations:
-- navigation - should appear in the menu
+- navigation - group of items that should appear in the menu
 - first
 - last
 - previous